IsaakBerg/grasshopper-primer/en/README.md

 ###WELCOME
 You have just opened the third edition of the Grasshopper Primer.
 This primer was originally written by Andrew O. Payne of Lift Architects for Rhino 4 and Grasshopper version 0.6.0007.
 That software had already advanced beyond a robust platform, yet Rhino 5 and Grasshopper 0.9.0076 have more to offer us now.
 To ease the learning curve, we now offer this updated and web-based primer for the use of Grasshopper community members.

 Starting with an strong foundation, our team at [Mode Lab](http://modelab.is) worked on the look and feel of the third edition.
 This primer discusses the latest version of Grasshopper, highlighting its latest, most exciting improvements.
-The text, graphics, and examples intend to teach visual programming to the absolute beginner.
+The text, graphics, and examples can teach visual programming to an absolute beginner.
 Latter sections provide an introduction to Generative Design work-flows for the seasoned veteran.
 It is our goal that this primer serves as a field guide for new and existing users of  Grasshopper in their creative practice.

 This primer introduces you to the fundamental concepts and essential skill-building work-flows to effectively use Grasshopper.
 Foundations